 Table 3 shows the model fit.
-Simulations of the choice distributions of parents and potential teachers are very close to the data, within, respectively, 0.9 and 1.1 percentage points.
+Simulations of the choice distributions of parents and potential teachers are very close to the data, within, respectively, 0.9 and 2.8 percentage points.
 Figures 1 and 2 show visually how accurate the model predictions are for the choice distributions of parents (by income) and potential teachers (by gender).
-The fit is equally good when conditioning on other characteristics beyond gender and income.
-Figure 4 in the Appendix shows the accuracy of the model in predicting tuition payments (net of the voucher and fellowship) in private schools, which depend on the endogenous selection of households into private schools because different households are eligible for different fellowship amounts.
-Wages simulated from the model are within 6 percent of actual wages.
+The fit is similarly good when conditioning on other characteristics beyond gender and income.
+Figure A1 in the Appendix shows the accuracy of the model in predicting tuition payments (net of the voucher and fellowship) in private schools, which depend on the endogenous selection of households into private schools because different households are eligible for different fellowship amounts.
+Teaching wages simulated from the model are within 5 percent of actual wages, while nonteaching wages are over-predicted by around 17 percent.
 Mean test scores are under-predicted by 0.025 standard deviations.
 The simulated test score gap by school type is close to the actual one, and the gap by income is within 6.5 percent of the actual one.
-Figure 5 in the Appendix shows that the distributions of actual and simulated test scores by school type are close, especially for public schools.
+Figure A2 in the Appendix shows that the distributions of actual and simulated test scores by school type are close, especially for public schools.
+The fit is similar within markets.
+An example of a within market fit is presented in Figure A3.